confidential-containers/trustee/attestation-service/docs/parsed_claims.md

 - `tdx.ccel.kernel_parameters.*`: different kernel parameter items.
 For example `console=hvc0` will be parsed into a claim `"tdx.ccel.kernel_parameters.console": "hvc0"`. `rw` will be parsed into a claim `"tdx.ccel.kernel_parameters.rw": null`.

 The following fields always exist.
-- `tdx.quote.header.version`: for TDX this field is always 4.
+- `tdx.quote.header.version`: The quote format version.
+Now supports 4 and 5.
 - `tdx.quote.header.att_key_type`: enum of the algorithm used in signature.
 - `tdx.quote.header.tee_type`: TDX is always 0x81.
 - `tdx.quote.header.reserved`: reserved.